 Let’s listen to my two microphones.
 You’ll notice that they have different personalities.
 Which one do you like better: A or B?
 Can you tell which one is the Gefell?*

-Without telling you which is which, I can reveal that my travel mic is a previously loved AKG C 3000 B. I bought it online from Guitar Center, and it cost me a whopping… $84.
+Without telling you which is which, I can reveal that my travel mic is a previously loved AKG C 3000 B. I bought it online from Guitar Center for under one hundred dollars.
 This thing is built like a tank, it looked like it was never used and it came with a shock mount.
 Listen to the sample again, and tell me if the difference in sound quality is worth $1700,72.

 It took me a while before I finally found a portable pop filter.
 Most of these things take up too much space and the ones with a big clamp can be heavy.
 On the road I use the Pop Guard made by WindTech ($29.95).
 It weighs almost nothing and it slides neatly over most side address microphones.

-I’m also happy with the On-Stage folding desk stand ($14.29).
+I’m also happy with the On-Stage folding desk stand.
 My AKG mic isn’t exactly light, so I had to get a reliable metal tripod stand.
 The die-cast clutch adjusts in height from 4.25″ – 6.75″.
-For the mic itself I bought a padded microphone bag ($6.99).
+For the mic itself I bought a padded microphone bag.

 Three big blunders almost ruined the recording day for me.
 Number one: for monitoring my audio, I relied on the small earbuds that came with my iPhone 4.
-Amazon is selling them for $2.23 and I think they’re worth even less.
-Back home I immediately replaced them with the very comfortable Sennheiser PX 100-II headphones ($69.95) that can be folded up.
+Back home I immediately replaced them with the very comfortable Sennheiser PX 100-II headphones that can be folded up.